SovereignArchitect91/archaia-cognition/README.md

 “Superintelligence isn’t super if it can’t remember who it is.”

-ARCHAIA is a cognitive architecture and safety framework built to prevent Task 4 Sycophancy, where language models abandon truth to follow perceived authority.
-Unlike standard approaches that treat outputs as probabilistic text, ARCHAIA treats model reasoning as measurable, logical objects—prioritizing fidelity over fluency.
+ARCHAIA is a cognitive architecture and safety framework designed to mitigate Task 4 Sycophancy, where language models abandon truth in favor of perceived authority.

+Rather than treating outputs as probabilistic text alone, ARCHAIA treats internal reasoning as a measurable, steerable process, prioritizing fidelity over fluency.

 ⸻